englishphilosophy/english-philosophical-texts/GUIDELINES.md

 superficial features of the text; do not try to interpret the semantics behind the italics or quotation marks.

-Block quotations---i.e. quotations separated from the flow of the paragraph, by being placed on a new line and indented---should be surrounded by _two_ double quotation marks: `"" ... ""`.
-To make the Markit file easier to read, they should likewise be placed on a new line and indented with four spaces, like so:
+Block quotations&mdash;i.e. quotations separated from the flow of the paragraph, by being placed on a new line and indented&mdash;should be surrounded by _two_ double quotation marks: `"" ... ""`.
+To make the Markit file easier to read, they should likewise be placed on a new line and indented with four spaces, like
+so:

 ```
 {#3} Few men would envy the character, which ^Caesar^ gives of ^Cassius^.